veesker-community-edition Svelte Themes

 Architecture

-Veesker system datamap — Desktop Client (CE + CL) → Veesker Cloud API → Oracle Database, with Anthropic AI, Cloudflare R2, and Postgres System datamap — Desktop Client (Tauri 2 + SvelteKit 5 + Bun sidecar) talks to Oracle directly, while Cloud Edition routes managed features through api.veesker.cloud
+Veesker system datamap — Desktop Client → Veesker Cloud API → Oracle Database, with Anthropic AI, Cloudflare R2, and Postgres System datamap — Desktop client (Tauri 2 + SvelteKit 5 + Bun sidecar) talks to Oracle directly; premium features route through api.veesker.cloud.
+Diagram will be updated as the CL→CE migration completes.

 Component map